Kasdal/FYP-Report/notes.md

 # Plagiarism Statement
 I confirm that the work contained in this report is my own, except where due reference is made in the text to the work of others.
 I have acknowledged all material, data or ideas from other sources, whether quoted verbatim or paraphrased, by the use of suitable references and footnotes.
 I have also acknowledged any assistance received in preparing this report.

-# Declaration
-I confirm that this report has not been submitted for any other course and that I have not previously submitted work of a similar nature for this or any other course.

 # Acknowledgements
 I would like to thank my supervisor, Patrick Felicia for his guidance and support throughout this project.
-My team at Unum who helped me immensely during my internship.
+My team at Unum who helped me immensely during my internship in executing the project and providing endless support and help.

 # Abstract